NantelBiomechLab/DatasetManager.jl/docs/src/index.md

   description of how and where the data is stored, paving the way for batch processing of the dataset.
   - Most datasets have a unique organization and structure to how and where the data is stored on disk.
 Similarly, many datasets will use different naming schemes for trials and experimental conditions, based on the needs of the study and the preferences of the researcher.
 These unique aspects of each dataset normally require writing custom code to find and interpret the naming for every new dataset, which wastes valuable time the researcher could be spending developing analyses or interpreting results.

-- Data `Source`s allow the researcher to define a standard function for reading (and even generation) a particular type of data (e.g. a file type/extension, or a specifically formatted `.csv`, etc).
+- Data `Source`s allow the researcher to define a standard function for reading (and even generating/transforming) a particular type of data (e.g. a file type/extension, or a specifically formatted `.csv`, etc).
   - Datasets often have more than one source of data per trial (e.g. if multiple systems were used to collect different kinds of data, such as EMG and motion capture).
 These different kinds of data require special code to load them for analysis.
-Furthermore, even within the same file extension (e.g. `.csv`), files can have different data organization (e.g. the number of lines in the header); these differences can challenge the use of file extension as the basis for choosing which function is appropriate for reading a particular file.
+Furthermore, even within the same file extension (e.g. `.csv`), files can have different data organization (e.g. the number of lines in the header) which would benefit from special handling; these differences can challenge the use of file extension as the basis for choosing which function is appropriate for reading a particular file.

 - `Segment`s describe a specific interval (the start time and end time) within a given trial and any experimental conditions specific to that interval of time.